Stock market expected to cross current threshold

 In the first week of 2022, that expectation may arise when the Extraordinary Session of the National Assembly will take place from 4 January to 11 January 2022, the important content being the consideration of the draft resolution on fiscal and monetary policies to support the implementation of the program on socio-economic recovery and development.
 This resolution will pave the way for the implementation of the economic stimulus package that the stock market has been waiting for since October 2021.

 Growth forecasts of the stock market in 2022 all consider this economic stimulus package to be a push to create a boom.
 According to the Vietcombank Securities 2022 outlook report, growth in public spending can have a positive effect on consumer spending and private investment as consumer demand has gradually recovered and a reasonably sized economic stimulus package targeting the right sectors before the Lunar New Year will help Vietnam keep up with world recovery.
-GDP growth in 2022 may also reach 6.8 percent to 7.2 percent.
+GDP growth in 2022 may also reach 6.8% to 7.2%.

-VNDS also expects that the Government will issue a large-scale economic support package and maintain an easy monetary policy until at least the end of the second quarter of 2022 to promote economic recovery, while GDP is expected to grow by 7.5 percent in 2022.
+VNDS also expects that the Government will issue a large-scale economic support package and maintain an easy monetary policy until at least the end of the second quarter of 2022 to promote economic recovery, while GDP is expected to grow by 7.5% in 2022.

 Although forecasts are regularly updated and changed based on new variables appearing over time, the above scenarios show that the stock market expectations are well-founded.
 The market cycle is more closely associated with the cycle of expectations, starting with a response to receive information, followed by a pause to assess the future impact and build expectations then continue an uptrend based on expectations and finally waiting time, even adjusting to confirm expectations.
 This cycle is often phased out compared to actual figures due to going faster.
 So it wouldn't be surprising if the stock market hits a new historic high before the effects of the stimulus policies are actually seen.